-The internal hash algorithm establishes the temporal complexity of unordered multimaps, which store key-value pairs in a hash table.
-Any operation takes a constant amount of time on average, and a linear amount of time on worst.
+The internal hashing function determines the time complexity of unsorted multimaps, which hold key-value pairs in a hash table.
+On average, each operation requires a constant time, while in the worst-case scenario, it necessitates a linear amount of time.

 Syntax:

-The syntax for unordered_multimap in the C++ STL is as follows.
+The format for unordered_multimap in the C++ STL appears as below.

 unordered_multimap<key_datatype, mapped_datatype> map_name;